startwarfields/startwarfields/README.md

 My research currently extends into 2 areas: Predictive Modeling and Programming Languages/Microfluidics.
 My work in these areas currently are in private repositories, as my research lab is working towards publications.

 Such work includes:
- - Data Science Framework Work-In-Progress
+ - A Data Science Framework
- - Extending Microfluidic Simulator
+ - Extending a Microfluidic Simulator

 ## Projects